olly-evans/terminal-pathfinding/README.md

 ### BLOG

--- reconstructPath for DFS with QueueStack --
+-- Fix DFS logic --
--- get BFS working with QueueStack --
+-- free QueueStack after the fact --

 I incremented the pointer to my dynamically allocated array (Q->qu++), which made it no longer point to the start of the memory block returned by malloc() or realloc().